onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 <img width="892" alt="screen shot 2017-08-25 at 2 51 23 pm" src="https://user-images.githubusercontent.com/1016365/29734050-060b35e2-89a5-11e7-8b07-5318bcc530fd.png">

 ## Why
 TypeScript is the leader in Typed JavaScript so naturally it's the best choice and it was even created back in 2012 so the codebase and community is very mature and growing compared to Flow.
-This is a great choice as the team has put a lot of thught into it's syntax and they also make sure to follow and changes to the JavaScript language which means you can think of this as a superset of JavaScript.
+This is a great choice as the team has put a lot of thought into it's syntax and they also make sure to follow and changes to the JavaScript language which means you can think of this as a superset of JavaScript.

 ## Differences in usage and usability